 The expected long-term rate of return on plan assets is based primarily upon the target asset allocation for plan assets and capital markets forecasts for each asset class employed.
 Our expected rate of return on plan assets also considers our historical compound rate of return on plan assets for 10 and 15 year periods.
 At December 31, 2006, the expected long-term rate of return on plan assets was 8.25%.
 For the ten year period ended December 31, 2006, our actual compounded rate of return was 9.1%.
 A decrease in the expected rate of return on plan assets increases pension expense.
-A 0.5% change in the expected long-term rate of return on plan assets, to either 7.75% or 8.75%, would increase or decrease our 2006 pension expense by approximately \$2.0 million.
+A 0.5% change in the expected long-term rate of return on plan assets or decrease our 2006 pension expense by approximately \$2.0 million.